XiangTodayEatsWhat/OSRGAN-master/README.md

 <!-- This repository is an official implementation of "[Orthogonal Subspace Representation Generative
 Adversarial Networks](https://arxiv.org/abs/2110.00788v1)". -->
-This repository is an official implementation of "Orthogonal Subspace Representation Generative Adversarial Networks".
+This repository is an official implementation of

+### Orthogonal Subspace Representation Generative Adversarial Networks
+Hongxiang Jiang, Xiaoyan Luo, Jihao Yin, Huazhu Fu, Fuxiang Wang\
+Transactions on Neural Networks and Learning Systems (TNNLS) 2024\